My Journey with Trichotillomania and why I started Tiny Intentions

 What now?

-What do you do after you’ve broken the cycle—when the habit is gone, but the tenderness remains?
+What do you do after you’ve broken the cycle—when the habit is gone?
+But the shadow of it remains?

-I thought back to those quiet tools I used during recovery—the red thread on my wrist, the moments where I chose to do something different from pulling.
-The movements and practices that I chose to break the cycle, giving me enough space to choose differently.
-They weren’t big or flashy.
-But they mattered.
+I thought back to those tools I used during recovery—the red thread that I wore on my wrist, the practices and techniques that I chose to do something different from pulling.

 Tiny Intention botanical tattoos are here to uplift and to encourage you in the moments you need it most: You are strong.